chaberland20/Medecipher/Documentation/README.md

-## Code Structure
+# Code Structure

 The overall structure of this project can be found in the /Documentation folder as 'uml.png'.

-# Button component
+## Button component

-The 'button' component is where the add and delete shift buttons are created.
+Where the add and delete shift buttons are created.
 They use the nurse-dropdown component to display a pop-up with several dropdown menus.

+## Nurse-Dropdown component

+Where popups are created for when the add shift button is clicked.